 WHY INTEGRATED SPEECH AND BEHAVIOR?

-Many of our clients receive multiple therapies a week and have numerous interventionists teaching skills.
 In fact, it is unusual for us to represent the only speech language pathologist (SLP) and Board Certified Behavior Analyst (BCBA) on the team.
-We enjoy partnering with ABA teams and other SLPs to provide global skill intervention with a focus on improving communication.
+We enjoy partnering with ABA teams and other SLP’s to provide global skill intervention with a focus on improving communication.

 - Evaluation to obtain an appropriate speech generating device